 What to Do When You See Elder Abuse

 Whether you recognize or simply suspect elder abuse occurring in your facility, it is imperative that you take action at once.
 You should report immediately, and consider making alterations within your facility to eliminate the further risk of abuse.
-Continue reading for information on the steps that you should take.

 There are several ways to report elder abuse: